 Below: Leaves are with entire margins, tapering to a pointed tip, and a truncate to rounded, sometimes slightly heart-shaped base with a short stout stalk that forms a sheath (an ocrea) at the stem.
-Margins are sometimes undulating and have rough forward projecting edge hair; surfaces are green on both sides, although the upper surface may have appressed hairs as seen in the 2nd photo below.
+Leaf margins are sometimes undulating and have rough forward projecting edge hair (3rd photo); surfaces are green on both sides, although the upper surface may have appressed hairs as seen in the 2nd photo below.

 Notes: Water Smartweed is found throughout North America except for some of our Southern States.
 In Minnesota it is found in almost all counties.
 It is one of 12 species of Persicaria in Minnesota, 3 are introduced, 9 are native.
 All but two are found in Hennepin County and one of those two, Persicaria careyi, is on the Special Concern list as it was last collected in 1940.